Compact Disco: Concerts and II

 In December 2010, the band started working on their second album, titled II.
 It was recorded in Compact Disco's home studio, except for the vocals which was recorded again in Groovejack Studio in April 2011 and mixed and mastered by Gábor Deutsch of Anorganik-fame in Berlin.
 The album was expected to be released on May 14, 2011.
-The first single of the track is Feel The Rain, which peaked at #2 on MR2 Petőfi Rádió's Top 30.
+The first single of the track is Feel The Rain, which peaked at No. 2 on MR2 Petőfi Rádió's Top 30.
 From this point, the band's logo was redesigned to fit in with the new album's cover.
 The cover was designed by Sándor.

 Before the album's release, as a sign signs of growing popularity in Hungary, the band was nominated for several awards, and won some of it.
 In January 2011 Compact Disco was nominated in three categories ("Best Performance in Electronic Music", "Best New Artist", "Best Song") for the 2011 Fonogram Awards.
 The band won the 2011 Fonogram Award for "Best Performance in Electronic Music" on March 2, 2011.
 On April 24 Compact Disco won the 2011 Antropos.hu Award for "Album of the Year 2010" after a four-month-long popular voting period.
 Also in April 2011 the band was nominated for VIVA Hungary's Comet award for 'Band of the Year 2010'.

 Age Media signed the first three singles from "Stereoid" to release it worldwide, so did Universal Music for Romania and Bulgaria sometime in 2011.

 In May 2011, Red Bull Hungary organized a special event to celebrate the bicentennial of the famous Hungarian composer and virtuoso, Franz Liszt's birth, called Liszt Remix.
 For this, four Hungarian bands were asked to rethink, remix and incorporate some of Liszt's oevre into their three or four piece performance.
 Compact Disco chose the Hungarian Rhapsody No. 2, which was made into an uptempo drum and bass piece and Liebestraum No. 3, which was incorporated into their song, Feel The Rain as an intro.
 As a bonus, they rearranged their second single from Stereoid, Without You into a classical orchestration, and this was recorded as well upon MR2 Petőfi Rádió's request to be played on air, and this song received heavy airplay.

 This year, the band remixed famous Serbian Hungarian artist, Zorán's new single, Kóló.